juanscr24/juanscr24/README.md

 - 🐾 Creator of *PetMatch*, a platform for pet adoption with CRUD, roles, and chat system.
 - 📚 Currently learning *Backend Development (Node.js, Express, MySQL, MongoDB)* to strengthen my full-stack skills.
 - 🎮 I enjoy eSports, soccer, and hitting the gym.
-- 🌎 I speak *Spanish and English*, and I’m interested in studying abroad.
+- 🌎 I speak *Spanish and English*.
 - 🚀 Future goals: Keep improving as a *Frontend Developer* and never stop creating new projects.

 ---